LrBrK33/node-mini-sprint/readme.md

 ### Focus on understanding the following:
-- What is the difference between the client and the server?
+- What is the difference between the client and the server? the client displays info to the user and takes in user input.
+The server responds to the input as directed.
 - What is the request/response cycle?
+  requests are sent from the client and interpreted by the server, the response in then sent back to the client to act on
 - What is CORS and how do you prevent CORS errors?
+  CORS allows the server to communicate to the client without special permission because it is returning to the origin CORS errors are prevented by returning required headers in the response
 - What are http verbs?
-When are they used?
+When are they used? http verbs are used to CRUD, they are used to make requests to the server
-- What are http status codes and how do you respond with them?
+- What are http status codes and how do you respond with them? status codes
-- What is an endpoint and where do you see it?
+- What is an endpoint and where do you see it? the endpoint is where the requests are pointed, the are on the end of the url
 - What tools can you use to test your server?
+  Postman, terminal
 - Where do you see your server console.logs?
+  In terminal running server
 - **What parts of your code are asynchronous and how will you handle that?**

 ---